dappforce/subsocial-parachain/pallets/free-proxy/README.md

-FreeProxy takes the original `ProxyDepositBase` and `ProxyDepositFactor` configs, and provide you with `AdjustedProxyDepositBase` and `AdjustedProxyDepositBase`.
+FreeProxy takes the original `ProxyDepositBase` and `ProxyDepositFactor` configs, and provide you with `AdjustedProxyDepositBase` and `AdjustedProxyDepositFactor`.

 ```rust
 impl pallet_subsocial_proxy::Config for Runtime {